9. Putting Things Together

 • In other words, we need to actually write some function to do the actual calculation for us

-• The calculation may seem intimidating, but let’s take the same approach as above
+• The calculation may seem complex, but let’s take the same approach as above

 • We will write the code we can and leave comments for the parts we still need to tackle